Fahad-Habib/Rubiks-Cube-Solver/README.md

 ## Using the Program

  - Clone the repository.
- - No need to install any additional library.
+ - Install kivy library using "pip install kivy".